Hybrid High-Order formulations with turbulence modelling capabilities for incompressible flow problems: Numerical validation

 The temporal accuracy is tested with $\nu = \Reynolds^{-1} = 10^{-2}$ based on a $k=9$ HHO formulation on a triangular cells mesh with $N=8$ and $\card{\Th}=128$.
 The results are reported in Table \ref{tab:TW_TConv} considering $\delta t = \frac{0.1}{2^i}$, $i = 0,\dots,4$, and ESDIRK schemes with third, fourth and fifth order of accuracy.
 The numerical convergence rates clearly replicate the expected rates of error reduction.
 It is interesting to notice that the pressure error in the $L^2$-norm stagnates around a precision of $10^{-9}$.
 We remark that, due to the use of periodic boundary conditions, the pressure mean value needs to be pinned by means of the Lagrange multipliers method.
 Also the pressure gradient error in $L^2$ norm is reported.

 The spatial accuracy is tested varying the viscosity, up to the inviscid limit.
 In particular, we set $\nu = 10^{-1,-3,-6,-13}$ in order to cover both the viscous dominated and the convection-dominated flow regimes.
-The results are reported in Tables \ref{tab:TW_SConvP1}--\ref{tab:TW_SConvP4} for $k=1,2,3,4$ HHO formulations, respectively, considering triangular meshes with $N=4 \times {2^i}$, $i = 0,\dots,4$.
-In the case $k=1$, we consider an additional finer mesh with $N=4 \times {2^5}$.
+The results are reported in Tables \ref{tab:TW_SConvP0}--\ref{tab:TW_SConvP4} for $k=0,1,2,3,4$ HHO formulations, respectively, considering five grids of a triangular mesh sequence with $N=4 \times {2^i}$, $i = 0,\dots,5$.
 Time integration is performed relying on a fifth order accurate ESDIRK scheme with time step $\delta t = 1/400$.
-A $k+1$ rate of error reduction is observed for the pressure error in the $L^2$ norm, both in the diffusion-dominated and convection-dominated regimes.
-On the other hand, the velocity and velocity gradient errors in $L^2$ norm show rates of convergence of $k+2$ and $k+1$, respectively, in the diffusion-dominated regime, whereas the rate of error reduction is reduced by one in the convection-dominated regime.
+A $k+1$ rate of error reduction is observed for the pressure error in the $L^2$ norm, both in the diffusion-dominated and convection-dominated regimes. { On the other hand, the velocity and velocity gradient errors in $L^2$ norm show rates of convergence of $k+2$ and $k+1$, respectively, in the diffusion-dominated regime, whereas the rate of error reduction is reduced by half an order in the convection-dominated regime, hence achieving rates of convergence of $k+\frac{3}{2}$ and $k+\frac{1}{2}$, respectively.
+We remark that the numerical convergence rates observed for the travelling waves test case match with the theoretical convergence rates estimates of \cite{Beirao-da-Veiga.Di-Pietro.ea:25}.}